mobizt/SSLClient/README.md

-# The Forked version of SSLClient to support connection upgrade
+# The forked version of SSLClient to support connection upgrade

 This modification based on SSLClient v1.6.11.